-The meaning of the term – “Deleted Item retention policy” relate to our ability of recovering mail items that were deleted for a specific period of time.
+The meaning of the term – “Deleted Item retention policy” relate to our ability to recover mail items that were deleted for a specific period of time.

-The default Exchange Online Deleted Item retention policy defines a “range” of 14 days in which we can recover mail items that was deleted.
+The default Exchange Online Deleted Item retention policy defines a “range” of 14 days in which we can recover mail items that were deleted.

 We have the ability to “extend” this default range up to 30 days, but we will need to use the PowerShell interface for implementing this “extension” and also; we will need to run the PowerShell command for each new mailbox that will create.